Apprentices can also gain ITAB membership which offers additional benefits like discount vouchers, awards, competitions and scholarships.

 If you need to improve your English Language skills, we offer a wide range of English programmes.

-You will undertake three block courses in Year One and Year Two.
-You will also undertake two block courses in your third year.
+You will undertake three block courses in the first year and two block courses in your second and third year's.
 There are no block courses during your fourth year (unless you have missed previous block courses and then the fourth year gives you a chance to attend these and catch up).

 The Otago Polytechnic ITAB app is a tool that can be used by carpentry apprentices to capture the notes, images, dates and locations of their on-site practical work for assessment.
 Download the app here: